Glossary

 Clear Lingerer

 A store visitor who remains in a defined zone for long enough, and with sufficient behavioural consistency, to be classified as actively engaged with the product or display.
 A Clear Lingerer has demonstrated purchase intent through their dwell behaviour — examining, comparing, or considering.
-The classification is made using kernel density estimation (KDE) and Gaussian mixture model (GMM) algorithms applied to movement data.
+The classification is made by behavioural dwell-and-consistency models applied to anonymised movement data.
 Clear Lingerers are the primary commercial signal in Storalytic's analytics layer: their count, their rate relative to total zone visitors, and their conversion or non-conversion define the core opportunity metrics.
+Sometimes called the physical click — the in-store equivalent of a product page view online.

 Short Lingerer